LawanGoud/Python-/README.md

 ## Not Equal to

 Write a program that reads two numbers and checks if the given two numbers are not the same.

+## Greater than or Equal to

+Write a program that reads two numbers A and B and checks if A is greater than or equal to B. Print the result as shown in the sample output.